 The Library is available throughout the day for students to work independently or as a group.
 It's both a casual environment to spend time and a quiet environment for studying and reading.
 Students may come to hang out in the reading area, spread out when needing table space, or sit at a computer to use for schoolwork.

 Got your own mobile device?
 We've got wifi access throughout the school, including in the Library!
 Come on in and BYOD too (Bring Your Own Device)!

+Teens' Top Ten for 2015!
 Sponsored by the Young Adult Library Services Association, the Teens' Top Ten is a "teen choice" list of books nominated and voted on solely by teens.
-To read summaries for all 25, hover over a book cover on the Shelfari shelf below.
+To read summaries, hover over a book cover on the Shelfari shelf below.
 Find one you're interested in?
 Check it out from the Library!

 To encourage and advance student learning with services and resources that support the Rochester High School instructional curriculum and the needs of the RHS community.

 The Goals of the Library: 1.
 To offer instructional services that encourage students to: a.)
 Inquire, think critically, and gain knowledge. b.)
 Draw conclusions and apply knowledge to new situations. c.)
 Share knowledge and participate ethically and productively as members of society. d.)
 Pursue personal and aesthetic growth.
 2. To provide a collection of resources, materials, and equipment which supports the curriculum and meets varying levels of educational need.
 3. To provide professional support to faculty in planning, designing, and delivering instruction.
 4. To promote personal reading and assist with strategies for effective informational reading.
 5. To assist with learning and creating new information using various media and technologies.
 6. To serve as a welcoming place for students and staff.